VaishuM1306/AWS/vpc.md

 •	Charged per attachment per hour($0.05 – $0.10) + data processing per GB. 💰($0.02 – $0.05 per GB)<br>
 •	“Transit Gateway is a regional service.
 Global connectivity is only possible via inter region peering.”<br>
 ### Why Use Transit Gateway (TGW) When We Have IGW & NAT?
-- 1. IGW and NAT are limited in scope<br>
+- 	IGW and NAT are limited in scope<br>
 o	IGW: Only allows Internet access for public subnets.<br>
 o	NAT Gateway: Allows outbound Internet for private subnets.<br>
 o	❌ Neither handles VPC-to-VPC or multi-VPC on-prem connectivity.<br>
-- 2. Centralized VPC-to-VPC Communication<br>
+- 	Centralized VPC-to-VPC Communication<br>
 o	If you have 5–10+ VPCs, connecting them with VPC Peering creates a full-mesh, which is hard to manage.<br>
 o	TGW acts as a hub, so all VPCs can communicate through one central router.<br>
-- 3. Hybrid Cloud / On-Prem Connectivity
+- 	Hybrid Cloud / On-Prem Connectivity<br>
 o	TGW integrates with VPN or Direct Connect, enabling secure connections between on-prem networks → multiple VPCs.<br>
 o	IGW/NAT cannot do this.<br>
-- 4. High Scalability & Management<br>
+- High Scalability & Management<br>
 o	With TGW, you can scale to thousands of VPCs and centralize routing.<br>
 o	IGW/NAT are per VPC / per subnet, no central routing.<br>
-- 5. Use Case Example<br>
+- 	Use Case Example<br>
 o	Private VPCs in multiple regions → central NAT in one VPC → TGW allows all private subnets to access Internet securely.<br>
 o	On-premises data center → VPN → TGW → multiple VPCs.<br>